- Principal Investigator:

-- AHRQ Funded Amount:$500,000
+- AHRQ Funding Amount:$500,000

 The Children’s Hospital of Philadelphia (CHOP) Pediatric Research Consortium (PeRC) has evaluated the impact of clinician-focused and patient/family-focused health information interventions on HPV vaccination rates among adolescents.
-The PeRC network serves as an integrated pediatric care delivery system, with shared administrative structure and a shared state-of-the-art electronic health record (EHR).
-This study compared the effectiveness of targeting immunization decision support at families versus clinicians by conducting two parallel trials: a cluster-randomized trial aimed at clinicians, and a family-level randomized trial.
+The PeRC network serves as an integrated pediatric care delivery system, with a shared administrative structure and state-of-the-art electronic health record (EHR).
+This study compared the effectiveness of targeting immunization decision support to families versus clinicians by conducting two parallel trials: a cluster-randomized trial aimed at clinicians, and a family-level randomized trial.
 The intervention employed multiple evidence-based strategies to influence HPV vaccine delivery and receipt in primary care.
 For clinicians, these included education, clinical decision support, and audit and feedback on vaccination success measured as the proportion of eligible patients seen by a clinician and given the vaccine during each month of the study.
-Family-focused decision support reminded parents and their adolescent child that the vaccine is due through phone calls that offered links to educational information on a Web site designed for this project that linked to content available through the CHOP Vaccine Education Center.
+Family-focused decision support included phone calls to remind parents and their adolescent child(ren) that vaccine was due, and a link to a Web site designed for this project that features content from the CHOP Vaccine Education Center.

 - Conduct a qualitative study to better understand decisionmaking at the point of care and generate hypotheses to inform interventions to increase vaccine receipt.
+(Achieved)